-- It is a session to discover opening price.
+- It is a session to discover the opening price.

-- The opening price will be the equilibrium price based on the demand and supply of the security not based on the price of the first trade of the security.
+- The opening price will be the equilibrium price based on the demand and supply of the security not based on the price of the first trade of a security.

 - Eliminate opening volatility in the prices of the securities.